 Walking off lead

 Don’t punish your dog with your laziness?
 That’s harsh, I know.
-Please ask yourself, why your dog should be sentenced to a life of doing the same shitty walks, on lead, because you haven’t bothered to build your confidence and let your dog off lead?
+Please ask yourself, why your dog should be sentenced to a life of doing the same boring walks, on lead, because you haven’t bothered to build your confidence and let your dog off lead?
 Honestly, there is no excuse good enough for me.

 Reasons for going off lead